duttashi/duttashi.github.io/_posts/2015-06-11-how-to-install-apache-spark-on-a-windows-7-environment.md

 	<li>Click on Advanced System Settings</li>
 	<li>Under Start up &amp; Recovery, Click on the button labelled as "Environment Variable"</li>
 	<li>You will see the window divided into two parts, the upper part will read User variables for username and the lower part will read System variables.
 We will create two new system variables, So click on "New" button under System variable</li>
-	<li>Set the variable name as[sourcecode language="R"]JAVA_HOME [/sourcecode]
+	<li>Set the variable name as <code> JAVA_HOME </code>

 (in case JAVA is not installed on your computer then follow these steps).
 Next set the variable value as the <code>JDK PATH</code>.
 In my case it is <code>'C:\Program Files\Java\jdk1.7.0_79\'</code>

-(please type the path without the single quote)</li>
+(please type the path without the single quote)
 	<li>Similarly, create a new system variable and name it as</li>
 <code>PYTHON_PATH</code>

 Set the variable value as the Python Path on your computer.
 In my case it is <code> 'C:\Python27\' </code>

-(please type the path without the single quote)</li>
+(please type the path without the single quote)
 	<li>Create a new system variable and name it as</li>
 <code>HADOOP_HOME</code>

 Set the variable value as <code>C:\winutils</code>

 (Note: There is no need to install Hadoop.
-The spark shell only requires the Hadoop path which in this case holds the value to winutils that will let us compile the spark program on a windows environment.</li>
+The spark shell only requires the Hadoop path which in this case holds the value to winutils that will let us compile the spark program on a windows environment.
 	<li>Create a new system variable and name it as </li>
 <code>SPARK_HOME </code>